Blizarre/mozaicCreator/README.md

 Usage :

-mozaicCreator <refImage> <directory> <ReductionFactor> <Fading> <reductionThumb>
+mozaicCreator "refImage" "directory" "ReductionFactor" "Fading" "reductionThumb"
   - refImage : Reference Image (bmp)
   - directory : directory containing all the thumbnails images, all with the same size (bmp)
   - reductionFactor : used during matching to speed up the computation, have no impact on the final image thumbnail size
   - fading : smooth the interface between the thumbnails in the final image (overlap in pixels)
   - reductionThumb : reduction coefficient of the thumbnail, reduce the size of thumbnails on the final image

 See Configurator.h for more informations